abtion/guidelines/career/ladder.md

 - [ ] Uses time management techniques

 #### Communication
+- [ ] Understands and can provide a high-level overview of a project.
+- [ ] Consistently facilitates communication with project managers/product
+  owners for one or multiple apps.
 - [ ] Is proficient with pair programming.
 - [ ] Can write user stories.
 - [ ] Can introduce a new member to the project.